PranayNaik5015/AlgoDomainTask/README.md

 MySQL database is used in this project so you require XAMPP

-I have uploaded my database file in GitLab you can import that file to get access on database.
+I have uploaded my database file in Github you can import that file to get access on database.

 For Swagger documentation use this link :